 Ignoring the sudden hush that fell over the festivities, King Gaberil, known for his swift and decisive actions, motioned for his guards and advisors discreetly.
 His gaze remained fixed on the descending flame, now growing closer to the ground with alarming speed.

 The once distant, ethereal streak had transformed into something menacing, a fiery mass plunging toward the earth with terrifying speed.
-Panic clung to the air, as gasps and whispers of dread spread like a fever among the festival-goers.
+Panic clung to the air as gasps and whispers of dread spread like a fever among the festival-goers.
 Even the festive music seemed to die away, replaced by the collective intake of breath from those witnessing the sky-born threat.

-Gaberil’s instincts kicked in; he hadn't ruled the Kingdom this long by being a slouch or indecisive.
+Gaberil's instincts kicked in; he hadn't ruled the Kingdom this long by being a slouch or indecisive.
 "Clear the square!
 Move everyone to safety!"
-Gaberil's voice cut through the rising murmur of the crowd, sharp and commanding.
+His voice cut through the rising murmur of the crowd, sharp and commanding.
 His words reverberated with an authority that left no room for hesitation.
 The guards sprang into action at once, their disciplined movements in stark contrast to the slowly building panic around them.

 Gaberil's hand tightened on the hilt of his sword, a reflex born of countless battles, though he knew steel would be of no use against whatever this was.
 His gaze remained locked on the falling streak of fire, his mind calculating distances, possible impact zones.
 The comet's usual serene passage now twisted into something ominous.
 His instincts screamed danger, though his face remained calm, a practiced mask he had perfected over years of rule.

 As the crowd began to disperse, their murmurs of excitement now replaced by uncertainty, Gaberil took a steadying breath.
 His pulse quickened, but outwardly, he was the king—steady, unshakable, decisive.
+The guards swiftly moved to usher the crowd away from the square.
+It was essential that panic not settle into the populace by any decision he made.

 As the fiery object drew nearer, King Gaberil could discern its trajectory, predicting its potential landing spot.
 It appeared to be heading beyond the city outskirts, in the direction of the northern territories.